kanopi/drupal-starter/README.md

 ## Deployments

+### Github to Pantheon
+Deployments to the dev Pantheon environment is managed through Circle CI.

+Pull requests will build a MultiDev environment and update the PR with a comment.
+We also have Lighthouse testing and other audits enabled.

-During development our databases are Test and Dev.
+Merges to `main` will merge Github to the Pantheon dev environment.During development our databases are Test and Dev.
 Once we have a launched product these will change to Live, Test and Dev.

+### Pantheon dev to production
 1. Go to the project dashboard on Pantheon.
-2. Backup databases for Test and Dev.
+1. Backup databases for Test and Dev.
     1. To accomplish this you can go to the backups tab and backup everything or go to Database/Files and under Export 'export the database'.
-3. Go to the environment you want to deploy to and make note of the tickets that are ready to deploy, document these in the deploy log message.
+1. Go to the environment you want to deploy to and make note of the tickets that are ready to deploy, document these in the deploy log message.
-4. Once content has been deployed clone the Test database down to Dev.
+1. Once content has been deployed clone the Test database down to Dev.
-5. Pull the database locally, make sure there are no config changes that need to be committed to code.
+1. Pull the database locally, make sure there are no config changes that need to be committed to code.
 If there are changes, commit those and deploy.
-6. Tell the appropriate Slack channel that a deployment has taken place and include which tickets were deployed.
+1. Tell the appropriate Slack channel that a deployment has taken place and include which tickets were deployed.